Lavonia697/School-Wellbeing-Performance-Data-Analysis-Project/README.md

 ### Reproducibility
 The analysis can be reproduced by running the Jupyter notebook in sequence.
-All data cleaning, feature engineering, and visualizations are fully documented within the notebook.
+All data cleaning and visualizations are fully documented within the notebook.